HaydenDekker/finance-cash-flow/README.md

 - (done) Display total monthly income
 - (done) Display monthly net position
 - (In Progress) View - Historical Average - Initially a table will do.
 Stacked Bar chart for individual categories, line chart for total expense.

+Tests for `fixed forcast`
+-  Can detect latest expense in a group, can carry that forward by month.

 ## Future Goals